rauc/rauc/docs/concept/update-concept.rst

 The ``sha`` entry provides the slot images hash while the ``filename`` entry provides the name of the slots update image.
-The filename suffix should match the file system type.
+The filename suffix should either match the file system type (.ext4, .ubifs, ...) or be .tar.* for an archive to be extracted into an empty file system.

 ..
 TODO: Some words how multi-bundle updates might work